CancerRxGene/gdsctools/doc/source/notebooks.rst

 The original notebooks that we provide in **GDSCTools** are available in the `GitHub repository <https://github.com/CancerRxGene/gdsctools/tree/master/notebooks>`_ and can visualised via the `nbviewer <http://nbviewer.ipython.org/github/CancerRxGene/gdsctools/tree/master/notebooks/>`_.

+.. warning:: if you installed gdsctools with pip, it may not be obvious to find the notebooks on your system, in which case we would recommend to download the notebooks form the source code (link above).

 Note, however, that to get the best of the those notebooks (interactivity), you should try them locally: